We5ter/GSDF/README.md

 Download https://codeload.github.com/XX-net/XX-Net/zip/3.2.7=> Unzip => Run start.vbs (windows) / start (unix / linux) => Import the browser plug-in and Certificate => Waiting for xx-net scan IP to complete, about 30 minutes
 ```

-** Note:**
+**Note**

-If you use the Shadowsocks, etc. to access Google, please replace proxies port to
+If you use the Shadowsocks to access Google, please replace proxies port to
 ```
 self.proxies = {
             'http': 'http://127.0.0.1:1087',